Ibn Tulun is Cairo’s oldest surviving mosque – and a lesser-visited architectural masterpiece that should definitely be on your itinerary!

 The mosque was Ahmad ibn Tulun’s first work when he was promoted to rule Egypt as governor, and it was the focal point of the short-lived Tulunid capital of Qataia.
 The minaret was its crowning glory and set to rival a similar minaret in the Abbasid capital of Samarra in present-day Iraq.

-It’s said one can climb up on a horse.
-But I went up the long flight of slippery stairs on foot with two cameras and was sore the next day.
+Legend says you can climb up on a horse.
+But if you climb the long flight of slippery stairs on foot with an arm full of cameras, you’ll be sore the next day.

 The Abbasids regained power in 905 and sadly razed the entire city, sparing only the mosque.